Dortgoth/module_ar/README.md

 # Flutter QR Scanner and In-App WebView App

-This Flutter application is designed to scan QR codes and open the scanned URLs within an in-app web browser.
+This Flutter application is designed to scan QR codes and open the scanned URLs within chrome web browser.
 It's a simple yet powerful tool for accessing web content directly from QR codes.

 ## Features

 - **QR Code Scanning**: Scan any QR code quickly and easily.
-- **In-App Web Browser**: Open and view URLs directly in the app without needing an external browser.
 - **Back to Scanner**: Easily switch back to the scanner after viewing a web page.

 ## Getting Started